Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/understand.typ

     = Friction
     #v(15pt)
   ],
-    image("understand/Understand_ Friction.excalidraw.svg", width: 200pt),
+  image("understand/friction.excalidraw.svg", width: 240pt),
   [
     == What is Friction?
-    Friction is the force that resists an object’s motion on a surface.
+    Friction is the force that resists an object's motion on a surface.
 The object can either be stationary or in motion relative to the surface.
 Friction occurs where the object is in contact with the surface.
 In other words, it takes place between two surfaces, and hence, is a contact force.

-    == How does it relate to the Ladybrown?
+    == How does it relate to the ladybrown?
     For the ladybrown to grab a ring, there needs to be a contact force between the ladybrown and the ring.
 This contact force creates a friction force that prevents the ring from slipping out of the ladybrown.
   ],
 )